PeppeL-G/course-material/src/README.md

 # Welcome!
 This is a website that I ([Peter Larsson-Green](https://ju.se/en/personinfo.html?sign=LarPet)) use in my work at [Jönköping University](https://ju.se/en.html) where I teach in various courses involving programming.
 Here I upload course material students can take part of in their studies.
 If you're curious, feel free to look around at the various courses and lectures.

+## Getting help
+If you need help in any of the courses, [open an issue about it on GitHub](https://github.com/PeppeL-G/course-material/issues).
+I will try to answer your questions there as soon as possible.
+Students are also encouraged to answer each other's questions, but **don't give away solutions for free**.
+Instead just **help each other as little possible**, so the one asking the question will do most of her work on her own.

 ## Acknowledgements ❤️
 Thank you everyone that have contributed to the technologies making this website possible: